Dehydrated Strawberries

 - Carefully remove the strawberry chips from the baking sheets by gently peeling them off.
 Transfer them to a cooling rack, and let them cool completely before storing.
 (You may find that some of the strawberry pieces are dehydrated, while others still have quite a bit of moisture left in them.
 Remove the pieces that are done, and keep checking on the rest of the batch in the oven every ten minutes until they’re all ready.
 It may take up to an extra hour for the largest pieces to be done.)

-- These dried strawberries can be stored in an airtight container at room temperature for at least two weeks.
-If they're completed dried out, they can be stored for a long time.
+- Storage: These dried strawberries can be stored in the pantry in an airtight container at room temperature for at least two weeks.
+If they're completed dried out, they'll have a longer shelf life and can be stored for a long time.
 (Yields 1 1/3 cups)

 Notes